This post may contain affiliate links.

 - Spending more time actually on Pinterest.
 But for me with a travel lifestyle, this is hard.

 - I deleted my biggest group board full of “junk” pins.
 A bold step.
 Instead I have more niche group boards with strong SEO and smaller groups of pinners who understand that they need to keep that board strong.
 I’m still working on reducing my number of boards, I just couldn’t pin to over 100 different boards regularly, so I’m culling and focusing more.

 So if, like me, Pinterest has dropped your traffic in recent months or years what’s your take on it?
 Why is this happening?
 I must admit, it’s not a massive big deal for me, my traffic grows despite social media not because of it.
-So what is it, has Pinterest changed so much that it’s just not useful for travel bloggers any more?
+So what is it, has Pinterest changed so much that it’s just not useful for travel bloggers anymore?
 Was I doing it all wrong for years?
-I know the recipe bloggers still do well and 2018 will see big changes as Pinterest moves more and more towards becoming a sales platform.
+I know the recipe bloggers still do well and I have friends in travel with huge Pinterest traffic.
+2018 will see big changes as Pinterest moves more and more towards becoming a sales platform.
 Wouldn’t it be great to have an extra 1000 clicks per day from Pinterest again?
 I’ll let you know how it goes.